 Welcome back and happy new year to you all.
 I hope you’ve had a lovely Christmas break and you’re ready to dive back into the spring term with lots of energy.
 We are going to have lots of fun and learn loads too, so get ready and brace yourself for a super busy and exciting half term!

-The theme for this half term will continue with War and Justice due to the great interest taken in it last half term by the children; we still have lots of things to learn about in this area so it will be great to continue it for a little longer.
-We are also learning lots about different cultures so watch out in each subject section to see what we learn.
+The theme for this half term will continue with World War 1 due to the great interest taken in it last half term by the children; we still have lots of things to learn about in this area so it will be great to continue it for a little longer.

 To find out more about what’s happening in Year 6 this half term, please read the curriculum newsletter and keep checking out this page which will be updated regularly.
 Let’s get started…